Perturbative QCD and the Neutron Star Equation of State

 A potential additional source of information can be added at asymptotically large densities~\cite{Kurkela:2014vha,Annala:2017llu,Annala:2019}, $n \equiv n_{\mathrm{pQCD}} \approx 40 \nsat$, where the theory governing the strong force (QCD) is perturbative, enabling calculations of the EoS of weakly interacting quark matter via a perturbative treatment of the QCD Lagrangian~\cite{Gorda:2018gpy,Gorda:2021znl}.
-For example, Ref.~\cite{Annala:2019} claimed to have found evidence for the presence of quark matter in NS cores by employing a general extension scheme in the speed of sound constrained by $\chi$EFT at low densities, perturbative QCD (pQCD) calculations at large densities, astrophysical observations of pulsars with masses around 2M$_{\odot}$, and the GW observation GW170817.
+For example, Ref.~\cite{Annala:2019} claimed to have found evidence for the presence of quark matter in NS cores by employing, among other constraints, perturbative QCD (pQCD) calculations at large densities.
 While intriguing, pQCD calculations are valid above $n_{\mathrm{pQCD}}$, whereas stable NS are not expected to explore densities larger than $n_c^\tov$.
 Given the order of magnitude that separates these two density regimes, the importance of pQCD calculations in analyses of NS matter cannot be estimated straightforwardly.
 Additional systematic uncertainties might be introduced by the choice of interpolation scheme between these different density regimes.

-Komoltsev and Kurkela have recently suggested a new method to link both density regimes, allowing them to "integrate backwards", i.e., to propagate the pQCD constraints to lower densities in a completely general, analytical, and model-agnostic manner using only the thermodynamic potential and the conditions of causality and mechanical stability~\cite{Komoltsev:2021jzg}.
+Komoltsev and Kurkela have recently suggested a new method to link both density regimes, allowing them to `integrate backwards', i.e., to propagate the pQCD constraints to lower densities in a completely general, analytical, and model-agnostic manner using only the thermodynamic potential and the conditions of causality and mechanical stability~\cite{Komoltsev:2021jzg}.
 They concluded that, neglecting NS observations, pQCD calculations exclude about 65\% of the area in the pressure-energy density plane at $n = 5 \nsat$.
 Here, we address whether pQCD constraints affect the NS EoS when existing constraints from astrophysical observations are accounted for, by employing a very general approach to extrapolate the EoS~\cite{Somasundaram:2021clp} to higher densities.

 \textit{Approach -} To reliably analyze the impact of the pQCD at asymptotically high densities and compare it to astrophysical and experimental constraints at lower densities, we rely here on the computational setup presented in Ref.~\cite{Somasundaram:2021clp}.
 This formalism is general enough to (i) capture our knowledge of the low-density EoS where nuclear physics constraints exist, (ii) fully explore the present uncertainties in observational NS data, and (iii) allow for the implementation of pQCD constraints minimizing the effects of uncontrolled interpolations over vastly separated density regions.
 For simplicity, the EoS up to $\nsat$ is given by the Douchin-Haensel SLY model~\cite{DH2001} based on the Skyrme SLy4 EDF~\cite{Chabanat:1997} that is well calibrated to the properties of nuclear matter and finite nuclei and commonly used in astrophysical applications.
 Beyond $\nsat$, we describe the EoS using an extension in the speed of sound plane, see Ref.~\cite{Somasundaram:2021clp} for more details.
 For each EoS, we then calculate the NS mass-radius-tidal deformability relations and analyze astrophysical observations of NS.